cardano-scaling/website/monthly/2024-04-monthly.md

 The monthly review meeting for April 2024 was held on 2024-04-30 via Google Meet, presenting these [slides][slides] and this [recording][recording].

-While we saw some demos on Mithril and Hydra projects' progress, the real highlight this month was the Cardano Builder Fest with its many great talks and discussions - often involving scalability limitations and technology to overcome it.
+While we saw some demos on Mithril and Hydra projects' progress, the real highlight this month was the Cardano Buidler Fest with its many great talks and discussions - often involving scalability limitations and technology to overcome it.
 Exciting discussions around zero knowledge primitives, infrastructure projects, and open source likely inspired everyone attending to keep building and improving Cardano.

 There is still some uncertainty in how exactly governance of Hydra and Mithril can be made more open, collaborating on consistent high-level plans across multiple projects in the realm of improving Cardano scalability.
 However, we might have found with [cardano-scaling.org](https://cardano-scaling.org) a welcoming home not only for Hydra and Mithril, but for contributors and projects from various backgrounds, while first steps of involving the community more actively in a Hydra working group at Intersect are being made.